joshbegley/nyt-latest/README.md

 `A handful of teams continue to jostle for playoff spots in the Eastern and Western Conferences, including teams just on the outside.`\
 https://nytimes.com/athletic/7128499/2026/03/29/nhl-playoffs-matchups-projections-2026/

-**Rene Meulensteen interview: World Cup qualification 'is an opportunity to change the perception of Iraq'**\
+**'Qualifying for a World Cup is an opportunity to change the perception of Iraq'**\
 `After a three-day journey, including a 550-mile bus ride, Iraq's players face Bolivia in a qualifying play-off for the World Cup`\
 https://nytimes.com/athletic/7153885/2026/03/29/rene-meulensteen-iraq-interview/